jayrambhia/jayrambhia.github.com/_posts/2017-04-22-android-litho-gifs.markdown

 title: Build Android GIF search engine using Litho by Facebook
 description: Litho (by Facebook) tutorial to build a GIF search engine in Android using Giphy.
 keywords: [android, android development, androiddev, dev, litho, react, ui, gif, gifs, search, engine, facebook, open source, recyclerview, props, state]
+series: litho-android
+series_description: This article explores basics of Litho and explains how to use `Component`, `LayoutSpec` and `MountSpec`.
+We are going to implement a GIF search engine powered by Giphy to explore how `RecylerBinder` is used to show a list of items.
+We are going to hack Litho to make it compatible with Glide in order to load the GIFs.
 ---

 I recently tried my hands with [React](https://facebook.github.io/react/) - A Javascript library for building user interfaces.
 I started following this amazing tutorial -
 [React 101](https://blog.tighten.co/react-101-building-a-gif-search-engine) by [Tighten](http://blog.tighten.co/).
 I had just finished building my first GIF search engine and Facebook open sourced [Litho](http://fblitho.com/) - A declarative UI framework for Android.
 Well, Litho takes a lot of inspiration from React.
 I had just started to get my hands dirty with React (and liked it), I thought I give Litho a try.
 So what should I do?
 GIF search engine for Android using Litho!